rajrohan/rajrohan/README.md

 2. Building pipeline to process the real-time data using Spark and Mongodb/postgresql.

 Master Thesis:
-Thesis Title: End to End UX Analytics Framework.
+**Thesis Title: End to End UX Analytics Framework.** \
 The focus of research is to build an infrastructure designed to facilitate new levels of analytical insights derived from exploiting all relevant data.
 The platform will cover various forms of data and analytics: transactional data, order data, App usage data, user data, and so forth.
 It will also establish an adaptable, scalable IT infrastructure, tuned for a complex data environment, and it will be designed to benefit from the cloud technologies.
 The end product will be to perform data analytics for taking insightful business and design decisions.

+Key terms: Data Infrastructure, Data Warehouse, Business Intelligence, ETL, Continuous Integration and Continuous Deployment (CI/CD) Pipeline, Docker, Kubernetes (OKD), GitLab, PostgreSQL, Tableau, Python, AWS services, GCP services, Azure services, Cloud computing

 <!--
 **rajrohan/rajrohan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.